Factors associated with overweight or obesity in children under five years old: a rapid review

 Methods

 The researchers identified and summarised existing reviews of research evidence.
 They also looked at the strength (certainty) of the evidence.
-They looked for evidence about factors that could be associated with obesity and overweight in children under five years old.
+They looked for evidence about factors that could be associated with overweight or obesity in children under five years old.
 They included research evidence available up to December 2023, and they identified 30 *systematic reviews. (*A systematic review identifies all relevant research studies, assesses their quality, summarises the evidence, and uses reproducible methods).

 Results